amirhosseindavoody/dataclass_argparser/README.md

 - `args`: Optional list of arguments to parse.
 If None, uses sys.argv.

 **Returns:**
 - Dict mapping dataclass names to their instantiated objects with parsed values.
+Custom flags are included as top-level keys in the dictionary.

 **Raises:**
 - `SystemExit`: If required fields are not provided either as command-line arguments or in the config file.